ENSS 015: INTRO TO ENVIRONMENTAL SCIENCE, 1 credit hr.

-ENSS 151: SUSTAINABIITY & RESILIENCE, 4 credits
+ENSS 151: SUSTAINABIILTY & RESILIENCE, 4 credits

 Sustainable systems are those that can continue their core functions indefinitely without degradation; resilient systems are those that can continue their core functions in the face of rapid, and often unexpected, change.
 In this course we explore what makes something sustainable and resilient and develop techniques to measure and assess environmental, economic, and social sustainability and resilience in real-world systems and institutions.

 In this course we will investigate interactions between ecological and economic systems.
 We will investigate the sources of environmentally-relevant market failures, and discuss under what circumstances different types of market mechanisms (such as taxes and cap-and-trade) might lead to more economically efficient outcomes.
 We will also investigate some of the basic assumptions of neo-classical economics (an "empty world" pre-analytic vision, utility maximization), and ask questions like "Under what circumstances economic growth may be problematic?" and "What is the economy really for?"

 ENSS 154: ENVIRONMENTAL DECISION MAKING, 3 credit hrs.

 In this course, students will take a look at some of the most widespread quantitative techniques for environmental decision-making, including dynamic modeling, cost-benefit analysis, contingent valuation, and risk/uncertainty analysis.
 We will construct simple computer models and analysis to get a good sense of what these tools can do and where they break down.
 Students will learn how to use these tools and how to be a skeptical consumer of information provided by others.
 Along the way, we will explore ethical, scientific, and practical critiques of the use of these techniques, and explore how the worldviews of various disciplines clash when dealing with the application of various quantitative environmental policy tools.